lisawilliams/doreadthecomments/readme.md

 "[Don't Read the Comments?
 As Immigration Advocates, We Must](http://rhrealitycheck.org/article/2015/01/13/dont-read-comments-immigration-advocates-must/)," Patrick Mullen, William Lopez and Alana LeBron writing in RH Reality Check

+*It’s strange to be watching some of the most groundbreaking, innovative technology in the world, while your peripheral vision is populated by racist, misogynist garbage-speak...The presenters—at least the male presenters—were mocked and ridiculed for their stupid, stupid ideas.*

+*But something different happened every time a woman took the stage.*

+*The mean comments got a little meaner, the dark ones a little darker, and everything became entirely unfocused on the subject at hand.
+Suddenly, people were talking about the presenter’s body and clothing.
+Or worse.
+The women who spoke at length at Google I/O—namely, VP of Engineering for Maps Jen Fitzpatrick and Google Play Product Manager Ellie Powers—were ridiculed for their appearances, or “praised” to lengths that definitely equate to harassment.*

+'[Women Should Keep Reading the Comments](http://www.wired.com/2015/05/women-keep-reading-comments/)," Molly McHugh in Wired, writing on the experience of watching a webcast of Google I/O in May of 2015.